-- 1. To elect three directors to serve a three-year term expiring in 2025; - 2. to approve an amendment to the Company's 2020 Employee, Director and Consultant Equity Incentive Plan, or the 2020 Plan, to add 3,000,000 shares for issuance under the 2020 Plan; - 3. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; - 4. to conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 5. to transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.
+- 1. To elect three directors to serve a three-year term expiring in 2026; - 2. to approve an amendment to the Company's 2020 Employee, Director and Consultant Equity Incentive Plan, as amended, or the 2020 Plan, to add 6,000,000 shares for issuance under the 2020 Plan; - 3. to approve the Company's 2023 Employee Stock Purchase Plan; - 4. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - 5. to conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 6. to transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.